topicaction/topicaction.github.com/_posts/2011-12-03-new-york-city-homeless.md

 ---
 layout: topic
-title: Hunger in New York City
+title: 5 things to help the homeless in New York City
 description: Actions you can do today to help combat homelessness in New York City
 ---